-Nhen considering the transition between new and existing developments a thoughtful approach, appropriate to its context, should be used to help enhance the interface between existing and proposed developments such as shared public open spaces, pedestrian, vehicular and/or landscape connections.

-Particular regard should be had to the retention of existing trees (which are protected by a Tree Preservation Order), hedgerows and open space along Clay Lane that should provide at least a 25 m distance between the rear boundary of existing properties and new properties on Buckhurst Farm.
+new and existing developments a thoughtful approach, appropriate to its context, should be used to help enhance the interface between existing and proposed developments such as shared public open spaces, pedestrian, vehicular and/or landscape connections.
+Particular regard should be had to the retention of existing trees, hedgerows and open space along Clay Lane that should provide at least a 25 m distance between the rear boundary of existing properties and new properties on Buckhurst Farm as shown in Appendix One.
+Section 4: Key design principles